 Advocates for the right to repair argue that independent repair providers -- often small "mom and pop" shops -- are vital to local economies.
 They also say that if a manufacturer has what amounts to a monopoly on repair service, prices rise and quality goes down.

 Right to repair is said to have environmental and social benefits.
 Being able to repair electronic products postpones the day when their recyclable components must be reclaimed and the remaining electronic waste buried in a landfill.
-It could also alleviate the digital divide by making cheaper refurbished goods available in greater quantities to people who can't afford new products.
+It could also alleviate the digital divide by making cheaper refurbished goods available in higher quantities to people who can't afford new products.

 Software for right to repair